-- En 89.
-Writing The News Journalistic Writing.
-9 units (3-0-6); first term.
-This class will explore journalistic writing that is, writing that pays careful attention to fact, accuracy, and precision.
-It will also examine other aspects of the craft, such as theme, scene, character and, as an equally important result, storytelling.
-We will begin by examining how traditional print journalism offers up the news through newspapers their structure, rules, process and presentation.
-We'll spend time on new media, its process and principles.
-Then, we'll use the knowledge gained to look at longer-form journalistic writing and at what has become known as literary journalism.
-Students will be required to produce numerous stories and other writing during the class.
-There will be assignments of profiles, issues and reviews.
-There will be surprise assignments.
-There may be off-campus excursions.
-Instructor: Kipling. - En 92.
+- En 92.
 Literature of the Holocaust.
 9 units (3-0-6); third term.
 Elie Wiesel has written: "At Auschwitz, not only man died, but also the idea of man . . .
 It was its own heart the world incinerated at Auschwitz."
 This class will explore the reverberation of this premise in the literature that grew out of the holocaust experience, as well as the shifting aesthetics of "holocaust literature" over the last half century.
 Put simply, can there be "an aesthetics of atrocity"?
 What are the responsibilities of art and literature to history?
 Should a perpetrator of genocide ever engage our moral imagination?
 In an attempt to grapple with these questions, students will read works, both fiction and nonfiction, by a range of authors, including Primo Levi, Elie Wiesel, Ida Fink, Cynthia Ozick, Tadeusz Borowski, Bernard Schlink, and W. G. Sebold.
-Not offered 2011-12. - En 93.
+Not offered 2010-11. - En 93.
 Women on the Edge.
 9 units (3-0-6); third term.
 This class will consider how women's writing in the 20th century often flouts the conventional portrayal of woman as ministering angel preoccupied with the needs of family without much regard to her own.
 Writers to be read include Kate Chopin, Colette, Marguerite Duras, Sylvia Plath, Angela Carter, Jeanette Winterson, Toni Morrison, Elfriede Jelinek.
-Not offered 2011-12. - En 98.
+Not offered 2010-11. - En 98.
 Reading in English.
 9 units (1-0-8).
 Prerequisite: instructor's permission.
 An individual program of directed reading in English or American literature, in areas not covered by regular courses.
 Instructor: Staff. - En 99 ab.
 Senior Tutorial for English Majors.
 9 units (1-0-8).
 Students will study research methods and write a research paper.
 Required of students in the English option.
 Instructor: Staff. - En 113 ab.
 Shakespeare's Career.
 9 units (3-0-6).
 A survey of Shakespeare's career as a dramatist.
 The first term will study his comedies and histories; the second, his tragedies and tragicomedies.
 Students will need to read one play per week.
-Not offered 2011-12.

-En 114 ab.
+Instructor: Pigman. - En 114 ab.
 Shakespeare.
 9 units (3-0-6); second term.
 A close study of Shakespeare's plays with an emphasis on his language, dramatic structures, characters, and themes.
 Each term will concentrate on a detailed consideration of three or four of Shakespeare's major plays.
 The first term is not a prerequisite for the second.
-Not offered 2011-12.
+Not offered 2010-11.